IzaDevelop/portfolio/README.md

 ### 👋 Welcome

-This is the repository for my **personal portfolio**, built with performance, responsiveness, and front-end best practices in mind.
+This is the repository for my **personal portfolio**, built with performance, responsive, and front-end best practices in mind.

 Here you'll find information about me, my main projects, technologies I use, experience, and ways to contact me.